Omar Macias

 Cello, Suzuki Cello

-Omar holds a Bachelor’s in Performance from Saint Olaf College, a Master’s in Music from the University of Miami’s Frost School of Music, and a Doctor of Musical Arts (DMA) in Performance from the University of Minnesota.
-He has had the privilege of studying with esteemed teachers including Peter Howard, Dr. David Carter, Ross Harbaugh, and Tanya Remenikova.
+He holds a Bachelor’s in Performance from St. Olaf College, a Master’s in Music from the University of Miami’s Frost School of Music, and a Doctor of Musical Arts from the University of Minnesota.
+His principal teachers include Peter Howard, Dr. David Carter, Ross Harbaugh, and Tanya Remenikova.